ICARION-Project/ICARION/docs/COLLISION_MODELS.md

 ```

 **When to use:**
-- **Always**, unless you have a specific reason to use another model
+- At high pressures (> 50 mbar) and when only mobility is of interest, not ion cloud shape
-- IMS, DTIMS, FAIMS simulations
+- IMS, DTIMS
-- Any simulation where experimental mobility is known
+- Any simulation where experimental mobility is known and diffusion is not critical

 ---